zlskidmore/zlskidmore.github.io/_posts/2025-12-10-MRD_in_cancer_where_we_are.md

 - It’s biologically informative: ctDNA carries tumor-specific biomarkers that are detectable and measurable
 - It’s scalable: NGS sequencing pipelines can process thousands of samples in a lab each week

-All of this while also approaching usefull limit of detection and limit of balnk thresholds to matter.
+All of this while also approaching useful limit of detection and limit of blank thresholds to matter.

 <hr>